Marriage can wait: Syrian teen in Jordan sets sights on starry career

 The last time UNICEF released statistics, in 2014, 32 percent of refugee marriages in Jordan involved a girl under 18.
 These marriages occur for simple reasons, explains Muhareb.
 “You have youth, young men and girls, who see it as a sort of protection.”

-Unlike Bakri, most Syrian youth do not see alternatives to their bleak situations, nor do parents encourage them to wait.
+Unlike Barakat, most Syrian youth do not see alternatives to their bleak situations, nor do parents encourage them to wait.
 Families see marrying off their daughters as a way to ease their financial burden and a means to secure the girl’s future in a way that remaining in school cannot.
 “There is a wisdom from within the community.
 When you listen to them there is some rationale,” says Muhareb.

 But the repercussions of early marriage cannot be overstated, stresses Muhareb.
 It increases the risks of girls being victims of domestic violence, invites immature pregnancies, and can introduce psychological problems such as depression, anxiety disorders, and post-traumatic stress.

 Early marriage also virtually assures the end of a young woman’s education.
-Even a gifted girl like Bakri would be forced to drop out by her husband, says Muhareb, as he would not see any value in her continuing her education.
+Even a gifted girl like Barakat would be forced to drop out by her husband, says Muhareb, as he would not see any value in her continuing her education.

 When this occurs, not only is individual talent wasted, but society ultimately suffers as well.
 This generation of Syrian youngsters will likely be tasked with rebuilding their war-torn nation, but many of them are abandoning school in favour of alternatives like early marriage or illegal jobs.
 When the time comes to rebuild, they might not possess the necessary skills if these trends continue.